 Abbreviation of non-player character - characters that are controlled by the computer and not by players playing the game.
 They can interact with and often assist players’ characters throughout the game.

-An esports event that takes place in an arena or theatre, with all players present and connected to the game via a LAN network.
+An esports event that takes place in an arena or theater, with all players present and connected to the game via a LAN network.

 An esports event that takes place remotely, with players connecting to the game via the internet from different locations around the world.